 In developing a preferred resolution strategy, authorities should identify possible and preferred resolution tools that could be applied at the points of entry identified in the strategy.
-Resolution authorities should consider the resolution tools available in light of the institution-
+Resolution authorities should consider the resolution tools available in light of the institution-specific resolution objectives and underlying strategic analysis, the types of business carried out by the insurer and the nature of its assets and liabilities.

 In identifying possible and specific preferred resolution tools, the resolution authorities should consider whether the resolution objectives can be effectively achieved through more traditional run-off or portfolio transfer procedures.
 This consideration is particularly relevant where the legal framework provides for both court-led transfer and run-off procedures and administrative resolution powers, including transfer powers, that are exercised by the resolution authority.
-Relevant factors in determining which procedures or powers are most likely to achieve the resolution objectives may include the timeframe in which the action needs to be taken since administrative powers may facilitate rapid intervention more easily than court-led procedures.
+Relevant factors in determining which procedures or powers are most likely to achieve the resolution objectives may include the timeframe in which the action needs to be taken.